Turismo de Cantabria

-- It is caught on the Bay of Biscay, in the Mediterranean Sea and on the Gulf of Cadiz (Atlantic Ocean).
+- Origin: They are caught in the Cantabrian sea, the Mediterranean, and the gulf of Cadiz (Atlantic Ocean).

 - To drink with it: White wines and cava.